If it came from

-The internet, bookshops and libraries abound with books about diets and nutrition.
+The internet, bookshops and libraries abound with information about diets and nutrition.
 It is no wonder that many people are bewildered by the competing ideas and ‘science’ behind all this advice.

-Many so-called lifestyle diseases – obesity, diabetes, heart disease, stroke and certain cancer – are actually caused by the diets served up by the modern food industry.
+It is the diets served up by the modern food industry that contributes to many so-called lifestyle diseases – obesity, diabetes, heart disease, stroke and certain cancers.
 And it is the same industry, or the same thinking, that is offering much of the nutritional advice.
-Time to invoke Einstein’s precaution, “The significant problems we face cannot be solved at the same level of thinking we were at when we created them”.
+It is time to invoke Einstein’s precaution, “The significant problems we face cannot be solved at the same level of thinking we were at when we created them”.

 What’s best for you is best for the planet

-The food that is good for people, also happens to be the food that has the smallest ecological footprint, and therefore the least impact on the planet.
-To develop a diet that is good for you and also good for the planet it is best to keep it simple.
+The food that is good for people, also happens to be the food that has the smallest ecological footprint, and therefore has the least impact on the planet.
+To develop a diet that is good for you and also good for the planet, it is best to keep it simple.